qasir-11606016/tech-task-front-end/README.md

 ## Getting Started

 * Fork this repository.
+* Install nodejs on your computer https://nodejs.org/en/
+* clone the code base
-* to install the dependencies `npm install`
+* Install the dependencies `npm install`

-* to start the server `npm run start:dev`
+* To start the server `npm run start:dev`
-* if everything is working fine you should see:
+* If everything is working fine you should see:

 ```
 2018-05-16T03:07:02.330Z - info: *******************************************************************************************